bcrowell/bcrowell.github.io/free_will/index.md

 The notion that classical physics is deterministic doesn't stand up to more careful analysis.
 It's more of a folk-science belief among physicists (Norton 2003).
 The very entertaining and readable book by Earman (1995) shows how thoroughly it breaks down in Einstein's theory of general relativity (which physicists consider classical).
-A recent breakthrough by Dafermos (2022) goes farther, suggesting that there is a type of unpredictability going on inside black holes called a Cauchy horizon -- a possibility that had previously been thought to be an artifact of certain mathematical approximations.
+A recent breakthrough by Dafermos (2022) goes further, suggesting that there is a type of unpredictability going on inside black holes called a Cauchy horizon -- a possibility that had previously been thought to be an artifact of certain mathematical approximations.
 Does it seem silly to you that we'd even be talking about the interior of a black hole when the topic is whether Cain had a choice about killing Abel?